|

-Latest Release: v5.08 build 337 -
+Latest Software Release: v5.08 build 459

 You can choose to print this guide, or use this page as a reference should you need help.
 This page will be updated often when new information is available.
-If you read these instructions, you'll learn tips that will help you master all that VirtualBoss has to offer.
-Some users start learning about Virtualboss just by adding tasks.

-Many users start by adding simple things like punch list items and other miscellaneous tasks.
-If you want to take this approach, see the paragraph below titled: To see pricing or to purchase VirtualBoss, head on over to our online store.
+To see pricing or to purchase VirtualBoss, head on over to our online store.
 You can also contact our Customer Service Department via email or get in touch with us directly.

-Guide Font Size
+Guide Font Size:

 Overview